How to produce a winning webinar?

 If you’ve ever been to a comedy club on a Monday night, you’ll know that improvisation can be painfully hard.
 Writing a finely honed script will allow your speakers to convey all the relevant points in a fluid and comprehensible way.
 Your script and your slides should be produced in tandem to create a webinar where every moving part works to create a cohesive whole.

 Choosing a robust webinar platform will eliminate technical hitches which can hinder your webinar.
-Some platforms offer interactivity, live chats and unlimited attendees, whereas smaller, niche subjects might find more economical platforms with limited viewers more effective.
-Your subject matter and the ambitions for your webinar should lead you to the right platform.
+Some platforms offer interactivity, live chats, and unlimited attendees, whereas smaller, niche subjects find more economical platforms with limited viewers more effective.
+Your subject-matter experience and the ambitions for your webinar holdings should lead you to the right platform.

 With so many variables from connection to platform affecting your webinar’s success, don’t take any chances with the live event.
 Run at least one practice webinar to test that your procedures are up to scratch.
 These tests don’t only reveal any weaknesses in the technology, they also ensure your team is up to speed.